-- 8. The competent authority shall obtain the information on previous criminal convictions of the applicant in other Member States as referred to in point (c) of paragraph 1, point (c) shall be obtained through the system established by Council Framework Decision 2009/315/JHA14.
-The central authorities referred to in Article 3 of that Framework Decision shall, within 20 10 working days from the date the request was received shall provide responses to requests for such information. - 9.
-Licences issued by a Member State in accordance with Article 7 of Regulation (EC) No 98/2013 which are still valid on [the day of entry into application of this Regulation] shall lose their validity on that date.
-Each Member State may decide, upon request of the licence holder, to confirm, renew or prolong such licences issued in that Member State if the restricted explosives precursors can be subject to a license in accordance with the limit values set out in column 3 of Annex I and if the competent authority considers that the requirements for granting the licence as referred to in paragraph 1 are met.
-Such confirmation, renewal or prolongation should respect the time limit set in paragraph 3 of this Article.
+8. The competent authority shall obtain the information on previous criminal convictions of the applicant in other Member States as referred to in point (c) of paragraph 1, point (e) shall be obtained through the system established by Council Framework Decision 2009/315/JHA15.
+The central authorities referred to in Article 3 of that Framework Decision shall, within 20 10 working days from the date the request was received shall provide responses to requests for such information.